Skip to main content

 TED-Ed is TED’s youth and education initiative.
 TED-Ed wants to celebrate the ideas of teachers and students around the world.
 Everything they do is with only one goal: supporting learning.

-They produce a growing library of original animated videos and providing an international platform for teachers to create their own interactive lessons.
+They produce a growing library of original animated videos and provide an international platform for teachers to create interactive lessons.

-TED-Ed has grown from an idea worth spreading into an award-winning education platform that serves millions of teachers and students around the world every week.
+TED-Ed has grown from an idea worth spreading into an award-winning education platform that serves millions of teachers and students worldwide every week.

-What I love about TED-Ed videos is that they explain things I never even thought about and are actually great to show your students!
+I love that TED-Ed videos explain things I never even thought about and are great to show your students!

 These were my top picks for the classroom with just one device.
-All those apps are suited for an iPad, and most of them also work on Android.
-I hope you have some inspiration now to use that iPad in your classroom more often.
+All those apps are suited for an iPad, and most also work on Android.
+I hope you are inspired to use that iPad in your classroom more often.

 Lucie Renard